Cicizz/jmqtt/README_EN.md

 2. Execute in the root directory：`mvn -Ppackage-all -DskipTests clean install -U`
 3. Run the jmqttstart script directly in the `jmqtt-distrubution/target/jmqtt/bin` directory.

-4. local launch: Find the BrokerStartup class and configure the startup environment variable: The key is `JMQTT_HOME`, and the value is the absolute address where `jmqtt-distribution` is located.
+4. Local launch: find the BrokerStartup class and configure the startup environment variable: The key is `JMQTT_HOME`, and the value is the absolute address where `jmqtt-distribution` is located.
 The purpose of the configuration is to specify the address where the jmqtt configuration file and log configuration file are located.

 ## Architecture Design